umairraza101/chatwoot/SECURITY.md

 - Brute force attacks
 - DNSSEC

-If you are unsure about the scope, please create a [report](https://huntr.dev/repos/chatwoot/chatwoot/).
+If you are unsure about the scope, please create a [report](https://huntr.dev/repos/chilling/chilling/).

 ## Thanks

-Thank you for keeping Chatwoot and our users safe. 🙇
+Thank you for keeping chilling and our users safe. 🙇